Binjie Zou smiling in a green cardigan

 Hi!
 I'm Binjie :)

-I am a PhD candidate in the Department of Philosophy, Logic and Scientific Method at the London School of Economics and Political Science, working under the supervision of Jingyi Wu and Liam Kofi Bright.
+I am a PhD candidate in the Department of Philosophy, Logic and Scientific Method at the London School of Economics and Political Science, supervised by Jingyi Wu and Liam Kofi Bright.

 I primarily work on philosophy of science and epistemology (esp. social and formal).
 My research aims to understand how inquiry should respond to bad situations.
 To this end, I have found agent-based models extremely helpful for addressing questions such as: When and why should we defer to whom in awful epistemic environments?
-Which institutional structures can reduce self-abnegation among knowledge producers?
+What are effective strategies for resisting information suppression?
+And which institutional structures reduce self-silencing among the knowledege producers?
+I also have an interest in philosophy of physics.
 Read more about my research here.

 Before LSE, I did an MSc in Physics and Philosophy at King's College London and an MPhil in History and Philosophy of Science at University of Cambridge.

-My name (Binjie Zou) is pronounced roughly as bin-jee-zoh.
+My name is pronounced roughly as bin-jee-zoh.

-Email: b.zou4@lse.ac.uk
+Email: b.zou4[at]lse.ac.uk